Does it defy laws of thermodynamics ?

 The Science Behind The Technology

 The reason it appears there is more energy being produced than consumed, is because the only valuable energy input is electricity used to drive the compressor and fans.
 The remainder of the energy simply transfers from a heat source in one place and moved to another.
-Two energies are required to achieve the transformation.
-The COP calculations only considers the usable (electrical) energy.
 The ambient air is, in this example, free energy added or transferred to boost the total efficiency as permitted in the law of thermodynamics.